sailfishos/docs.sailfishos.org/Services/Development/Open_Build_Service/Packaging_for_OBS/README.md

 ## Common errors

-To retry after fixing an error, run either `osc service rr` from the locally checked out OBS package, or "Trigger Services" from the Web Interface.
+To retry after fixing an error, run either `osc service remoterun` from the locally checked out OBS package, or "Trigger Services" from the Web Interface.

 **ERROR: no packaging in this git clone**